 He was one of the highest profile athletes in the world, a double amputee as a child who was fitted for ski-like extensions to his legs, and he ran track at a world-class level, literally.
 After much ado about whether his protheses gave him an unfair advantage, he was allowed on the world stage with the other competitors at the 2012 Olympics.

-A role model to the “disabled” everywhere, a remarkable story in competitive athletics, he seemed guaranteed a life, going forward, of fame and respect.
+Nicknamed the “Blade Runner,” he was considered a role model to the “disabled” everywhere.
+A remarkable story in competitive athletics, he seemed guaranteed a life, going forward, of fame and respect.